GurneeshBudhiraja/OpenAI-Telegram-Bot/README.md

-# OpenAI Q&A Telegram Bot 🤖
+# OpenAI Telegram Bot 🤖

 The OpenAI Q&A Telegram Bot is an intelligent chatbot that can answer your questions sent through text messages or recorded audio.
 Powered by OpenAI's API, the bot provides accurate responses and even transcribes speech to ensure seamless communication.